 Like many cities across the United States, Missoula has been grappling with how to accommodate people who are forced to sleep outside when housing is out of reach.
-Unfortunately, the Missoula City Council is ignoring expert recommendations and significant community input related to Missoula’s “urban camping” policies; instead some City Council members are pushing ahead with a harmful and restrictive urban camping ordinance that would demonstrably make life harder and more dangerous for Missoula’s unhoused residents.
+Unfortunately, the Missoula City Council has ignored expert recommendations and significant community input related to Missoula’s “urban camping” policies; instead some City Council members pushed ahead with a harmful and restrictive urban camping ordinance that will demonstrably make life harder and more dangerous for Missoula’s unhoused residents.

 For the most part, the City Council seems to have ignored those recommendations and moved forward with a very different plan.